-There had been rumors swirling around in the July-August time frame that Samsung will be announcing a new addition to their S20 series lineup.
+Back in late last year, there had been rumors swirling around in the July-August time frame that Samsung will be announcing a new addition to their S20 series lineup.
 In hopes of capturing every segment of the smartphone market, can this addition shine brightly enough to stand side by side its well-established siblings in the S20 family?

-But fret not as the S20 FE still comes in a potent hardware package for its price, it still packs all the bells and whistles of what makes the S20 great.
+The S20 FE still comes in a potent hardware package for its price, as it packs all the bells and whistles of what makes the S20 great.
 The S20 FE that I have on hand is the 5G variant that exclusively sports the latest Qualcomm Snapdragon 865 System on Chip whereas the LTE variant comes with Samsung's own Exynos 990 System on Chip.

 Galaxy S20 FE 5G pictured.
 Front, Rear and Left side view.

 The S20 FE's design is no stranger to look at, sharing many similarities with its S20 series siblings.
 The front display is completely flat in that it doesn't share the slightly curved edges of its S20